• National Recognition

 About Clemente

 Many of our students experience financial hardship.
-In addition to economic distress, our students commonly report other major barriers to higher education, including housing insecurity, incarceration, trauma, health-related challenges, and immigration status issues.
+In addition to economic distress, our students commonly report other major barriers to higher education, including housing insecurity, incarceration, trauma, health-related challenges, and other issues.

 Clemente offers an open door.
 We require only that students are at least 17 years old, able to read a newspaper, and plan to complete a year-long course.
 As college tuition soars, Clemente Courses remain free.
 Our courses also provide crucial wrap-around support by covering the costs of childcare, transportation, and books while students attend class.